 When the two solvers do not have any defined CHR constraints in common (i.e. a CHR symbol occurring in the head of the rules in a solver does not occur in the head of the rules in the other solver), we call them non-overlapping.
 Note that non-overlapping solvers may have common (shared) CHR constraints and function symbols and have common built-in constraints (by definition, at least syntactical equality).
-We can show that the union of two non-overlapping well-behaved if the union is terminating.
+We can show that the union of two non-overlapping well-behaved solvers is always well-behaved if the union is terminating.

 Theorem 3.
-Let $P_1$ and $P_2$ be two well-behaved CHR programs and let the union of the two programs, $P_1 \cup P_2$ , be terminating.
-If $P_1$ and $P_2$ are non-overlapping then $P_1 \cup P_2$ is confluent.
+Let P_1 and P_2 be two well-behaved CHR programs and let the union of the two programs, $P_1 \cup P_2$, be terminating.
+If P_1 and P_2 are non-overlapping then $P_1 \cup P_2$ is confluent.

 Proof.
 To show that $P_1 \cup P_2$ is confluent, we only have to show that all critical pairs of $P_1 \cup P_2$ are joinable, since $P_1 \cup P_2$ is terminating.
-The set of critical pairs of $P_1 \cup P_2$ consists of all critical pairs stemming from two rules appearing in $P_1$ (case 1. below), all critical pairs stemming from two rules appearing in $P_2$ (case 2) and all critical pairs stemming from one rule appearing in $P_1$ and one rule appearing in $P_2$ (case 3).
+The set of critical pairs of $P_1 \cup P_2$ consists of all critical pairs stemming from two rules appearing in P_1 (case 1. below), all critical pairs stemming from two rules appearing in P_2 (case 2) and all critical pairs stemming from one rule appearing in P_1 and one rule appearing in P_2 (case 3).

-- 1. $P_1$ is well-behaved, thus all critical pairs stemming from two rules appearing in $P_1$ are joinable.
-Therefore, these critical pairs are also joinable in $P_1 \cup P_2$ . - 2.
+- 1. P_1 is well-behaved, thus all critical pairs stemming from two rules appearing in P_1 are joinable.
+Therefore, these critical pairs are also joinable in $P_1 \cup P_2$. - 2.
 Analogous to case 1. - 3.
 Critical pairs from rules of different programs can only exist, if the head of the rules have at least one constraint in common.
-Since $P_1$ and $P_2$ are non-overlapping, there exists no critical pair stemming from one rule in $P_1$ and one rule in $P_2$ .
+Since P_1 and P_2 are non-overlapping, there exists no critical pair stemming from one rule in P_1 and one rule in P_2 .